 It may seem daunting to think about everything that needs to go into your business, especially if you have aspirations to continue growing.
 We recommend you start small, test your idea, gain customer validation of your product/service and build on growth opportunities from there.

 Though startup costs are not necessarily included in your future vision for the company, that makes it easy to overlook these costs when you’re thinking about the future.
-When calculating startup costs, focus on the present and initial costs — don’t get overwhelmed.
+When calculating LLC startup costs, focus on the present and initial costs — don’t get overwhelmed.

 Understand the Costs of Starting a Business: Estimate Your Expenses